 The organization becomes subject to a duty to preserve (or halt the destruction of) documents once litigation, an audit or a government investigation is reasonably anticipated.
 Therefore, if the CEO/COO or equivalent management official becomes aware that litigation, a governmental audit or a government investigation has been instituted, or is reasonably anticipated or contemplated, the CEO/COO or equivalent management official shall immediately order a halt to all document destruction under this Policy, communicating the order to all affected constituencies in writing.
 The CEO/COO or equivalent management official may thereafter amend or rescind the order only after conferring with legal counsel.
-If any member of NAHAC's Board of Directors or any NAHAC employee becomes aware that litigation, a governmental audit or a government investigation has been instituted, or is reasonably anticipated or contemplated, with respect to the organization, and they are not sure whether the CEO/COO or equivalent management official is aware of it, they shall make the CEO/COO or equivalent management official aware of it.
+If any member of NAHAC's Board of Directors or any NAHAC employee becomes aware that litigation, a governmental audit or a government investigation has been instituted, or is reasonably anticipated or contemplated, with respect to the organization, and they are not sure whether the CEO/COO or equivalent management official aware of it.
 Failure to comply with this policy, especially including disobeying any destruction halt order, could result in repercussions that include, without limitation, disciplinary action including possible termination.